citronalco/ansible-nsupdate.info/README.md

 1. Make sure you can log in on the server as root, without having to type in a password.
 (Use SSH Public Key authentication.)
 1. Edit the file `hosts` and set your server's hostname and IP address
 1. In directory `host_vars` rename the file `dyn.example.com` to your server's hostname and set your preferences in that file
 1. Execute `ansible-playbook -i hosts nsupdate.yml` to start the installation.
-You can use the option  "--diff" to see what Ansible does on your server.
+You can use the option  `--diff` to see what Ansible does on your server in detail, and/or `--check` for a dry-run.